programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 [Figure 19](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/interactive-visualization-with-plotly/fig19.html)

-However, it might not always be desirable to use the Plotly inbuilt renderer; the 'SVG' renderer, for example, will output a figure without interactivity and is therefore useful if you want to preview a 'static' figure.
+However, it might not always be desirable to use the Plotly inbuilt renderer; the 'SVG' renderer, for example, will output a figure without interactivity and is therefore only useful if you want to preview a 'static' figure.
 It's possible to specify a different renderer by using the `renderer` parameter:

 ```python
 fig.show(renderer="svg") # Use renderer parameter to use other renderers e.g. 'svg', 'jpg', 'png'